New England Patriots vs. Cleveland Browns NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - New England and its opponents have gone over the current 45.5-point total in four of nine games (44.4%) this season.

-- Sunday's total is 5.0 points lower than the two team's combined 50.5 points per game average.
+- Cleveland has combined with its opponents to score more than 45.5 points in five of nine games this season.

+- The two teams combine to average 50.5 points per game, 5.0 more than the over/under in this contest.

-- This contest's total is 4.8 points more than the 40.7 these two squads combine to surrender per game this season.
+- This contest's over/under is 4.8 points more than the 40.7 these two squads combine to surrender per game this season.

 - Patriots games have an average total of 44.9 points this season, 0.6 fewer than Sunday's over/under.